 Managing data deletion, destruction and anonymisation

-Businesses must only keep personal data as long as necessary and only for the purposes they have specified.
+Data protection law stipulates organisations must only keep personal data as long as necessary and only for the purposes they have specified.
+There are risks associated with both keeping personal data too long, or not keeping it long enough.
+These risks include, but are not limited to:

-If your data retention policy or schedule is lacking, first focus on making sure they are brought up to scratch.
-If you’d like to find out more, please take a look at DPN’s Data Retention Guidance.
+If your data retention policy or schedule is lacking, first focus on making sure these are brought up to scratch.
+Our Data Retention Data Retention Guidance has some useful templates.

 1. Identify the relevant records which have reached their retention period

-2. Notify the relevant business owner to confirm they are no longer needed
+2. Notify the relevant business owner to confirm the data is no longer needed

 3. Consider any changes in circumstances which may require longer retention of the data